mythology-and-legends-in-warfare

 Kusarigama (Chain and Sickle)

 The kusarigama consists of a kama (sickle) attached to a weighted chain (kusari).
 This weapon is celebrated in pop culture for its ability to entangle swords, disarm opponents, and deliver sweeping strikes.
 While the kusarigama did exist historically, it was primarily a farm tool adapted for self-defense.
 Its effectiveness was highly situational.
 The chain could be used to hinder an enemy's weapon or limbs, but it required exceptional skill to manage without entangling oneself.
-In the chaos of combat, the chain could become a liability.
+In the chaos of combat, the chain could become a liability, especially if it caught on obstacles or the user's own clothing.

-Records from schools like the Kusarigama Jutsu show that it was taught to a limited extent, but it was never a standard weapon of shinobi.
-Its primary utility lay in surprise attacks against a single opponent, especially if that opponent was overconfident or unfamiliar with the weapon.
+Records from schools like Kusarigama Jutsu show that it was taught to a limited extent, but it was never a standard weapon of shinobi.
+Its primary utility lay in surprise attacks against a single opponent, particularly one who was overconfident or unfamiliar with the weapon.
 Against multiple enemies or armored foes, its effectiveness dropped sharply.
 The kusarigama is a good example of a specialized tool that works in theory but is less practical than swords or spears in real battlefield conditions.
+Some historical accounts suggest it was more common among peasant militias than among trained shinobi.

 Blinding Powders and Smoke Bombs